BLOODY BOPS & HALLOWEEN HITS

 Happy Halloween!
 To meet your most macabre musical needs for the spooky season, we have put together a diverse selection of the freshest bloody bops from all corners of the world - without the obligatory appearance of Michael Jackson's "Thriller".

 On October 31st, witches, wizards, and non-binary sorcerers of the world celebrate Halloween.
-A day originally intended to remember the dead has over time turned into one of the most celebrated non-religious holidays of the world, influencing pop culture beyond national borders.
-In honor of the spookiest time of the year, we put together a selection of the sweetest sonic treats of today and musical ghosts of Halloweens past.
+A day originally intended to remember the dead has over time turned into one of the most celebrated non-religious holidays in the world, influencing pop culture beyond national borders.
+In honor of the spookiest time of the year, we put together a selection of the sweetest sonic treats of today and musical ghosts of Halloween's past.
 Get ready for goosebumps with these bloody bops from fierce womxn artists!